-Between 2009 and 2014, Animal Aid filmed secretly inside ten randomly chosen UK slaughterhouses.
-We found evidence of cruelty and lawbreaking in nine of them.
+Between 2009 and 2020, Animal Aid filmed secretly inside sixteen UK slaughterhouses.
+We found evidence of poor practice and lawbreaking in almost all of them.
 The problems are serious and widespread.
 Our films revealed animals being kicked, slapped, stamped on, and picked up by fleeces and ears and thrown into stunning pens.
 We recorded animals being improperly stunned and coming round again, or suffering painful electrocution instead of being stunned.
 We filmed animals deliberately and illegally beaten and punched, pigs burned with cigarettes, and the throats of conscious animals being repeatedly hacked at.
-None of the illegal acts we filmed were detected by the on-site vets or the slaughterhouse operators who have ultimate responsibility for animal welfare.
+None of the illegal acts we filmed were prevented by the on-site vets or the slaughterhouse operators who have ultimate responsibility for animal welfare.
 That’s why we need CCTV.

-However, two of the slaughterhouses Animal Aid filmed – Cheale Meats and Bowood Yorkshire Lamb – already had CCTV cameras installed.
-In fact, we placed our cameras right beside theirs, so we could see what they could see but, of course, it was our footage, not theirs, that was monitored and acted upon.
+Our investigations have shown that the presence of cameras alone does not deter abuse and poor practice.
+Six of the slaughterhouses Animal Aid filmed – Farmers Fresh, Forge Farm Meats, Cheale Meats, Bowood Yorkshire Lamb, N Bramall & Son and Malik Food Group – already had cameras installed.
+In some cases, we placed our cameras right beside theirs, so we could see what they could see but, of course, it was our footage, not theirs, that was monitored and acted upon.